Prisoner who took own life given just 96-second health check due to Covid fears

 Exclusive: Family say they hope Luke Clarke’s death was ‘not in vain’ and prison care will improve

-A mentally ill man, who killed himself less than 24 hours after arriving in prison, was given a health screening lasting just 96 seconds through the hatch of his cell door due to Covid fears.
+A mentally ill man, who took his own life less than 24 hours after arriving in prison, was given a health screening lasting just 96 seconds through the hatch of his cell door due to Covid fears.

 Luke Clarke, 38, was detained by Metropolitan Police officers during the start of the Covid pandemic on 5 April 2020 and moved to Wormwood Scrubs prison.

 The nurse who saw him asked for more robust PPE because staff feared Mr Clarke had Covid and was spitting at staff.
-But none was available so she was told to carry out her assessment through the cell panel.
+She was told to carry out her assessment through the cell panel instead.

 An inquest found that fear and confusion generated by Covid-19 and inadequate care by prison staff contributed to his death.